 New invitations can only be sent out by validated nodes.
-The number of new invitations per node is limited and decreases as the network grows, while the total amount of generated invitations will get larger.
+The number of new invitations per node is limited to 1 per epoch.
+The total amount of generated invitations will get larger as the network grows.

-Idena core team is granted to issue a limited number of invitations per month to support the network growth.
-Invitations will be distributed among backers and adopters first.
-Early distribution will start in September 2019.
-Wide distribution of invitations will start in January of 2020.
+Idena core team is granted to issue a limited number of invitations per epoch to support the network growth.

 A flip is a sort of a CAPTCHA that helps to determine whether a user is human.
 In contrast to a CAPTCHA, which stands for "Completely Automated Public Turing test to tell Computers and Humans Apart" and is usually generated by an automated service, a flip should be created by a human.
 And unlike a usual CAPTCHA, which is based on object recognition, solving a flip requires a semantic interpretation of the relationship between objects.